-CIS 2250 Computer Fundamentals
+CIS 2250 Computer Fundamentals 2 s.h.

 Introduction to the fundamentals of computers for the non-technical person.
 Study of the operating functions of both the hardware and software components of an information system.
 Emphasis on hands-on experiences with word processing, spreadsheet, and database management systems.
 Study of the evolution, application, and ethical aspects of computer systems.
-Does not apply towards credit for business or computer information systems majors.
+No credit toward majors in business or management information systems.

-CIS 2380 Introduction to Computers
+CIS 2380 Introduction to Computers 3 s.h.